kxie95/kxie95.github.io/_posts/2017-10-06-women-diversity-article.md

 I felt pressured to perform because I didn't want people to think I was hired because of my gender
 * A classmate once commented that I was only hired as an intern at Google because of my gender.

+I don't believe I have experienced any direct form of sexism, but a very subtle form of it.
+* It's hard to tell whether it's my age, personality, or actually just my gender.
+So many factors play into it.
+* I know my female friends in other industries have experienced not being taken as seriously because of their gender.

-I haven't experienced any direct form of sexism - I think in NZ it's much more subtle.
-Bigger issue is problem lack of awareness - people I have spoken to don't believe there are any problems because they don't see them.
+Bigger issue is problem lack of awareness
+* People I have spoken to don't believe there are any problems because they don't see them.
 Caveat is they aren't in the same position as I or many other female engineers are in.

 ### What helped me:
 Great leadership